Posted by Early Growth

 Any of the above in non-current must be usable for more than one year and depict its current value minus any depreciation.

-Current Liabilities are all liabilities due within a year:
+Current liabilities: These liabilities are all due within a year:

 Cash flow statementsillustrate the inflow and outflow as well as overall net change of cash over the tracking period.

-- Add in any Net Income, this is from your income statement.
+2. Add in any Net Income, this is from your income statement.
+(Net Income = Total Revenues – Operating expenses, depreciation, amortization and taxes)

 It should look like this: